acsant/react-native-recaptcha/README.md

 * `onExecute` A function to handle the response of ReCaptcha.
 Takes in a parameter that represents the response token from the ReCaptcha.

+### Contribution

+Feel like contribution to this repository?
+The steps are simple:
+* Fork the repository
+* Make the changes you'd like to see
+* Create a PR and wait for it to be approved by two people before merging

+Thank-you for using `react-native-recaptcha-v3` 😀 Feel free to also leave any feedbacks you may have.